Winvale Blog

 What is Transactional Data Reporting (TDR)?

-You may be asking, what is TDR?
-Is my contract subject to TDR?
+With that information, you may be asking: what is TDR?
+How do I transition over?
 What are the requirements for TDR?
 These are all valid questions, and we get them a lot when it comes to reporting GSA sales.
-Let me explain everything you need to know about Transactional Data Reporting.
+Let's cover everything you need to know about Transactional Data Reporting.

 What is Transactional Data Reporting (TDR)?

-Transactional Data Reporting (TDR) is a GSA Schedule pilot program that was first announced in March 2015.
-In 2016, it was incorporated into the General Services Administration Acquisition Regulation (GSAR) per GSAR 538.270-2, and then rolled out in full or in part, to 8 Schedules.
-Since the GSA Schedules Consolidation, TDR currently applies to only some of GSA's Special Item Numbers (SINs).
+Transactional Data Reporting (TDR) was first introduced in March 2015 as a pilot program.
+In 2016, it was incorporated into the General Services Administration Acquisition Regulation (GSAR) per GSAR 538.270-2, and then rolled out in slowly to GSA Schedule Special Item Numbers (SINs).

 TDR provides market intelligence to GSA and its partner agencies, by collecting transaction-level data on products and services purchased using the GSA MAS Program.
-The intent is to equip the government’s acquisition workforce with the information needed to make data-driven decisions that save taxpayer dollars.
-The 11 data elements collected on each transaction are:
+The intent is to provide the government’s acquisition workforce with the information needed to make data-driven decisions that save taxpayer dollars.

 1. Contract or BPA Number